ebmwhite/ClassTemplates/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides Rmarkdown templates for use at Monash University, Department of Econometrics & Business Statistics.
+This package provides Rmarkdown templates for classes.
+It is based off the "MonashEBSTemplates" package for use at Monash University, Department of Econometrics & Business Statistics.

 It contains